In Texas, your address on a driver license or ID card must be changed within 30 days after moving to your new residence.

 Online Address Change

 Using this online feature is the fastest and most convenient method to change your address.
 Learn more about the eligibility requirements to change your address online.
-If you know you meet these requirements, begin the process by selecting "Go" in the link below.
+If you know you meet these requirements, begin the process by clicking the link below.

 Mail-In Address Change